mrthomware/1.Projects/Simple_Calculator_Project/Simple_Calculator_Project_PM/9.Notes and Reflections/Risk Logs.md

 ---

-This Risk Log format ensures that all identified risks for Simple_Calculator_Project are systematically documented and managed.
+This Risk Log format ensures that all identified risks for [Project Name] are systematically documented and managed.
 Regularly updating this log and reviewing the effectiveness of mitigation strategies is crucial for proactive risk management throughout the project lifecycle.

 ---
-Here is how you might structure the Risk Log for the Simple_Calculator_Project using the provided template:
+# Applied to the Simple Calculator Project

 ---
+Here’s the **Risk Log for Simple Calculator Project** based on the template you provided:

+---

-## Risk Log for Simple_Calculator_Project
+# Risk Log for Simple_Calculator_Project

-### [Current Date]
+### September 15, 2024

 #### New Risks or Changes: